Generally, ATV prices are negotiable depending on the markup, dealership and demand for an ATV or UTV.

 Since 2020 and due to current events, many power sports items have gone way up in price.

-With inflation increasing, demand for ATVs being so high, and supply chain shortages, many dealerships are not as willing to negotiate.
+With inflation increasing, demand being so high, and supply chain shortages, many dealerships are not as willing to negotiate.
 Why would they when someone behind you is willing to pay the higher prices?

 I can’t predict the future, but this trend can’t go on forever.